sammk86/my-saas-starter/README.md

 - User: `test@test.com`
 - Password: `admin123`
+- Status: Confirmed (can access dashboard immediately)

 You can also create new users through the `/sign-up` route.
+New users will require admin confirmation before they can access the dashboard portal.

 Finally, run the Next.js development server: